 Kids have to search for candy eyeballs in a stack of hay.
 Get full instructions and more harvest party ideas from Meaningful Mama here.

-Halloween Games for a Carnival
+Halloween Carnival Games

 Hosting a Halloween carnival?
 Try one of these fun Halloween games that are designed just for a carnival!
 They could also be played as regular Halloween party games too but are much more fun as carnival games!
+These fall festival games would be great as well!

 Black Cat Bucket Toss